This post was last updated on June 18, 2020.

-TierPoint, like other companies, is closely monitoring the CDC’s COVID-19 guidance and updates and has taken a number of steps to continue providing exceptional service to our customers, reducing risks to our employees and their families, and sustaining the seamless operation of our business.
+We continue monitoring governmental and health authority guidelines on COVID-19 and have taken a number of steps to keep providing exceptional service to our customers, reducing risks to our employees and their families, and sustaining the seamless operation of our business.

 - Is led by our CEO, working with a cross-functional task force of senior executives and associated experts on their teams, from operations to engineering, from sales to service delivery;

-- Is guided by an existing, comprehensive business continuity plan that was in place before current events; anticipates multiple, potentially disruptive scenarios, including pandemics; is tested and updated regularly, including within the last six months; and is available at every office and data center, complete with decision trees and key staff contact information, to guide our team’s actions in the face of evolving circumstances;
+- Is guided by an existing, comprehensive business continuity plan that was in place before current events; anticipates multiple, potentially disruptive scenarios, including pandemics; is tested and updated regularly, including several months before COVID-19; and is available at every office and data center, complete with decision trees and key staff contact information, to guide our team’s actions in the face of evolving circumstances;

 - Helps ensure sufficient levels of qualified staff are available to support customer needs at our Enterprise Operations Centers (EOCs) and over 40 data centers in 20 U.S. markets, including procedures for (a) housing critical employees in our facilities for extended period of times, if needed and (b) securing and deploying alternative, qualified staffing resources, should standard resources not be available;